-Update: The fast photometry may be familiar to the users of fast jitter and burst modes of ISAAC, NaCo, VISIR, and Sofl.
+Update: The fast photometry may be familiar to the users of fast jitter of ISAAC, NaCo, VISIR, and Sofl.
 The main advantage of HAWK-I in comparison with these instruments is the wide field of view that allows a better selection of bright reference sources for relative photometry, and the favorable pixel scale.